Awards and Financial Support

 From time to time, the Master of Publishing program has opportunities for students to work on special research projects for modest remuneration.
 If you have been accepted into the program and you are interested in research work, inform the Program Advisor when the course begins in September.

 The Publishing program offers an undergraduate curriculum.
-All TA postings are advertised on the Graduate Studies and Postdoctoral Fellows website at: http://www.sfu.ca/dean-gradstudies/job-postings.html
+All TA postings are advertised on the SFU Human Resources website at: http://www.sfu.ca/human-resources/tssu.html

-MPub students are not permitted to TA for the first two semesters of the program.
+It is recommended that MPub students not TA for the first two semesters of the program.

 Applicants to the MPub program should note that the curriculum is intensive: you will be working 40 to 60 hours per week on coursework and projects.
 Hands-on publishing projects are completed in small groups, which often meet outside normal classroom hours.
 Students must be prepared to devote their full energy to the program.
 Please keep this in mind when considering outside employment.